-The parameter "deny" indicates the number of times the wrong password can be entered before the user account is blocked.
-The parameter "unlock_time" (in seconds) indicates for how long the user account will be blocked.
+The parameter "deny" indicates the number of times the wrong password can be entered before the user account is blocked; in the example this is three times.
+The parameter "unlock time" (in seconds) indicates for how long the user account will be blocked; in the example this is set to 60 seconds.